“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 Regulatory Uncertainty

-The biggest concern for most enterprise owners is the lack of clear regulatory frameworks surrounding DeFi.
-Financial regulations vary dramatically across jurisdictions.
-Besides that, many governments are still determining how to govern decentralized financial activities.
-It becomes problematic if you operate across multiple countries with different regulatory stances.
+The biggest concern for most enterprise owners is navigating the complex global regulatory frameworks surrounding DeFi.
+While the EU’s MiCA regulation has provided clarity in Europe, financial regulations still vary dramatically across other jurisdictions.
+Additionally, complying with new standards like the Digital Operational Resilience Act (DORA) becomes problematic if you operate across multiple countries with different regulatory stances.

 Technical Complexity

 Implementing DeFi needs your team to develop entirely new skill sets.
-Your finance department needs to understand blockchain technology, wallet management, gas fees.
-Such a learning curve slows adoption.
+Your finance department needs to understand blockchain technology, wallet management, and how to interact with AI-driven smart agents.
+This steep learning curve, combined with the need for rigorous smart contract audits and top cybersecurity services, slows adoption.

 Scalability